Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo credit: Field Outdoor Spaces / Flickr / CC BY 2.0

-Porous pavers and spaced wood decking can not only add appeal and entertaining spaces to your yard, but they also allow rain to pass through them and soak into your ground, according to the booklet on Backyard Makeover by the Maryland Department of Natural Resources in Maryland.
+Porous pavers and spaced wood decking can not only add appeal and entertaining spaces to your yard, but they also allow rain to pass through them and soak into your ground, according to the booklet “Backyard Makeover” by the Maryland Department of Natural Resources.
 This allows for less erosion and runoff.

 Artificial Turf

 “To have that perfect golf course aesthetic with your lawn can be tough and takes a lot of lawn care,” says Carol Pappas, master gardener with Penn State University Extension Service in Pittsburgh.
-Artificial turf gives you an alternative to a high-maintenance lawn that looks great and offers the look of a perfect lawn without the continual inputs.
+Artificial turf gives you an alternative to lawn grass that looks great and offers the look of a perfect lawn without the continual inputs.

 Grass Alternatives by Region